kdlovett/keith-website/_posts/journal/2018-01-03-new_zealand_1.md

 ## How will this journal "go"?

 I don't think I'll be too... journalistic about this journal.
 That is to say, I'm going to avoid listing what I've done or plan to do.
 Instead I plan on just  jotting down a probably seemingly minute detail, once every other week.
 But it won't be minute in actuality, or, hopefully not, that is.
 Rather, I'll try to make it something I found particularly interesting, or something that seemed to encapsulate something important.
-I'll leave it up to you to fill in the blanks, as they say.
-Besides, stories are more interesting when they leave you with more questions, than when you first started...
+I'll leave it up to you to fill in the blanks.
+Besides, stories are more interesting when they leave you with more questions than you had when you first started...

 ![NZLights](/keiths-site/image_dir/NZLights.jpg)